Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Preliminaries

 Given the above assumptions, we are now ready to present the main result of this section.
-It is worth emphasizing that the limit of the sequence of regression estimators $f_{\widehat{G}_n}$ depends on the convergence of the mixture weights.
-More specifically, let us recall that we over-specify the true MoE model~\eqref{eq:standard_MoE} by a mixture of $k$ experts where $k>k_*$.
-Thus, there exist some atoms $(\beta^*_{1i},\eta^*_{i})$ approximated by at least two fitted components, the \emph{over-specified atoms}.
-For ease of presentation, we assume that $(\hat{\beta}^n_{1i},\hat{\eta}^n_{i})\to(\beta^*_{11},\eta^*_{1})$ for $i\in\{1,2\}$, in probability.
-Then, the term $\normf{f_{\widehat{G}_n}-f_{G_*}}$ approaches zero only if

-as $n\to\infty$ for $\mu$-almost every $x$, which occurs when $\beta^*_{11}=\zerod$.
-Thus, it is necessary to separate our analysis into the following two regimes for the over-specified parameters $\beta^*_{1i}$: \begin{itemize} \item \textbf{Regime 1.} All the over-specified parameters $\beta^*_{1i}$ are equal to $\zerod$; \item \textbf{Regime 2.} At least one among the over-specified parameters $\beta^*_{1i}$ is different from $\zerod$. \end{itemize} Let us begin with Regime 1.
+Recall that we divide our analysis into two following regimes: \begin{itemize} \item \textbf{Regime 1.} All the over-specified parameters $\beta^*_{1i}$ are equal to $\zerod$; \item \textbf{Regime 2.} At least one among the over-specified parameters $\beta^*_{1i}$ is different from $\zerod$. \end{itemize} Let us begin with Regime 1.
 We show in Theorem~\ref{theorem:over_regression} that the regression estimator $f_{\widehat{G}_n}$ converges to the true regression function $f_{G_*}$ at the parametric rate.

 \begin{theorem} Under the Regime 1 and with the least squares estimator $\widehat{G}_n$ defined in equation~\eqref{eq:least_squared_estimator}, the regression estimator $f_{\widehat{G}_n}$ admits the following rate of convergence to $f_{G_*}$: